Relational Resonance Relational Resonance Couples and Individual Therapy in Enfield and Online

 Weekly sessions

 Regular weekly sessions give the work continuity.
 Couples therapy is £120 per session.
-A limited number of reduced-fee spaces are available for those who would otherwise be unable to access therapy.
+A small number of reduced fee spaces are available for those who would otherwise be unable to access therapy.

 3

-We look at what tends to happen between you: how arguments begin, how silence grows, what each of you may be protecting, and what becomes hard to say.
+We look at how arguments begin, how silence grows, what each of you may be protecting, and what becomes hard to say.

 FAQ